 The shallow, clear waters of Key West’s backcountry and flats offer some of the best opportunities for saltwater sight fishing anywhere in the world.
 The flats and the shallow channels that snake between the hundreds of islands in the Gulf waters to the north and west of the Southernmost City are home to tarpon, permit, bonefish, pompano, snook, ladyfish, jacks, shark and barracuda – to name just a few of the popular species to target.
 Just because its shallow water doesn’t mean the fish are small, oh, no!
 Hooking — and landing a 100 lb. tarpon is not unusual.
 These fish are large, fast and very strong.

 For both seasoned anglers and novices, this style of fishing promises the experience and challenge of a lifetime!
 You’re not just fishing; you’re on the hunt.
 You’ll be in total stealth mode as Capt.
-Mike poles a flat bottomed skiff quietly along the flats, or over a basin of turtle grass, all eyes pealed for the ghostly shadow of the bonefish, the telltale ‘tailing’ of a permit, or the silvery glint of a tarpon on the move.
+Mike poles a flat-bottomed skiff quietly along the flats, or over a basin of turtle grass, all eyes peeled for the ghostly shadow of the bonefish, the telltale ‘tailing’ of a permit, or the silvery glint of a tarpon on the move.

 The best of fly or spinning gear is available, depending on your experience and desire.
 And of course, Capt.
 Mike is very willing to teach those who are new to the sport.
-Whether you are seasoned salwater fly angler or Newbie to the unique Florida Keys environment, the beauty and tranquility will astound you!
+Whether you are seasoned saltwater fly angler or complete novice to the unique Florida Keys environment, the beauty and tranquility will astound you!